Doris Buffett: Life and career

 She established the Letters Foundation alongside her brother Warren Buffett to provide humanitarian grants to people experiencing a crisis through no fault of their own when no other options exist.
 A hand-up and not hand-out was her philanthropy principle.
 Her brother Warren Buffett helped fund some of the foundation's early projects though later she began providing funds herself from Berkshire Hathaway stocks she owned.

 Unlike brother Warren Buffett who grants in 'wholesale', Doris Buffett believed in small and direct grants to people with financial difficulties hence the nickname 'retail' philanthropist.
 "She is far more philanthropic than I am.
 She identifies with the underdog.
 I do it in a wholesale way, but not on a one-on-one basis.
 She really wants to know their stories," Warren Buffett said to The Wall Street Journal.

 Doris Buffett also established the Learning By Giving Foundation which promotes the study of experiential philanthropy at colleges and universities across the United States.
 At the end of the semester, students are given real money to grant to local nonprofits in their community.
 Doris said the goal of Learning by Giving is to instill in students, "the urge to do things for others all of their lives; to see the need to do something, to be an activist, to work toward social justice."
 She believed that this program will not only outlive her, but also create a ripple effect that will inspire generations to come.

 Buffett made her home in Fredericksburg, Virginia, and moved to Boston in 2016 to be closer to family, and to receive treatment for Alzheimer's disease.

 In December 2018, Doris released a second book titled Letters to Doris: One Woman's Quest to Help Those With Nowhere Else to Turn.

-Death

 Buffett died on August 4, 2020, at her home in Rockport, Maine, at the age of 92.